-- Paterson: The Silk City: Paterson is New Jersey’s hidden gem, as it houses the breathtaking Great Falls.
+Paterson is New Jersey's hidden gem, as it houses the breathtaking Great Falls.
 This prominent waterfall drops from a height of 77 feet (almost 23.5 meters).
 It is surrounded and protected by the Paterson Great Falls National Historic Park.
 The greenery and calmness are everything you need to retreat from the hustle and bustle of city life.

-- Atlantic City: America’s Playground: This city is both adult- and kid-friendly with casinos as well as old-fashioned amusement parks.
+This city is both adult- and kid-friendly with casinos as well as old-fashioned amusement parks.
 The Boardwalk is a four-mile-long (almost 6.5 kilometer) fun fest walkway with bars, amusement parks, and restaurants.
 It makes for a good local experience with food, music, and adventure.

-- Jersey City: The Chilltown: It goes without saying that you’ll eat well when in Jersey City, but that's not all this waterfront city has to offer.
+It goes without saying that you'll eat well when in Jersey City, but that's not all this waterfront city has to offer.
 It has an adventurous and fun side.
 Groovy dance classes, kayaking on the Hudson River, European-style go-kart tracks, and paint parties await you.
 DT234 Gallery and Art Studio have fun BYOB paint classes and parties that you should try.

-- Elizabeth: The Green City: Few people know this, but the famous Ritz Theater talked about in popular concert films is located in Elizabeth, New Jersey.
+Few people know this, but the famous Ritz Theater talked about in popular concert films is located in Elizabeth, New Jersey.
 Another place to visit is the largest outlet mall in the state.
 The Mills at Jersey Gardens hosts over 200 stores and an IMAX theater with luxury seating.

-- Trenton: The Town: The capital of New Jersey has a deep-rooted historic background.
+The capital of New Jersey has a deep-rooted historic background.
 Trenton is a place to soak in the culture and knowledge left behind centuries ago.
 The William Trent House Museum, built in 1719, stands near the Delaware River.

 Key Guidelines for Travelers in New Jersey

-- New Jersey’s Dress Code: New Jersey is a coastal state that experiences harsh, humid summers, cold winters, and moderate rainfall throughout the year.
+New Jersey is a coastal state that experiences harsh, humid summers, cold winters, and moderate rainfall throughout the year.
 Packing rain gear is standard for a trip to New Jersey, with heavier clothing for a snowy vacation or lightweights for a sunny one.

-- Travelling through the Garden State: The New Jersey Transit System is the third-largest transportation provider in the country.
+The New Jersey Transit System is the third-largest transportation provider in the country.
 It connects all major cities and offers a fast and easy online booking system.
 The system provides information on buses, trains, and light rail transit which is also accessible for people with disabilities.

-- New Jersey’s Music and Food Scene: New Jersey boasts a thriving live music scene and restaurants with varied cuisines.
+New Jersey boasts a thriving live music scene and restaurants with varied cuisines.
 Newark is one of those places with the New Jersey Performing Arts Center.
 It showcases interesting, original stage productions like The Hip Hop Nutcracker.
 Among the top restaurants in the state are Cuisine on the Green in Bloomfield and Rumba Cubana in Jersey City.

-- The NJ Patient Safety Act (PSA) of 2004: The New Jersey Patient Safety Act formed a department dedicated to developing the performance of hospitals in the state.
+The New Jersey Patient Safety Act formed a department dedicated to developing the performance of hospitals in the state.
 The Agency for Healthcare Research and Quality (AHRQ) guides healthcare providers to solve potential areas of concern.
 This system upholds good standards as it ranks among the best in America.

-- Planning Financial Security: International visitors to the U.S. can get visitors medical insurance that protects them against the financial consequences of any unexpected accidents, illnesses, and injuries.
+International visitors to the U.S. can get visitors medical insurance that protects them against the financial consequences of any unexpected accidents, illnesses, and injuries.
 Insurance for non-U.S. residents is best purchased through a reliable insurance intermediary, and not through your airline.
 This will help you save on money and get wider coverage.

 Visitors Medical Insurance for Travelers in New Jersey - FAQs